AlbertoParravicini/oracle_contest/README.md

 ***

 **Important:** please do not redistribute any of the `jars` in the `libs` folder, they are intender for personal use only!
+This also means that they shouldn't be in your repository, if you plan to make it public.
+Advice: add `libs/*.jar` to your `.gitignore` file.